 - Your Diabetes Information Form is one of the most important tools we gather.
 It is imperative for the health & safety of your camper that this form is completed & up-to-date.
-If you are unsure if it is completed or not, feel free to reach out to our registrar. - 2.
+If you are unsure if it is completed or not, feel free to reach out to our registrar.
+The complete Diabetes Information form will be available starting April 15. - 2.
 Also required for each resident camper is the Information for Counselors Form.
 This is your opportunity to share with us your bed time routine, fears or misgivings, and just general info about your home life.
 The whole goal of this form is to allow us to better support and meet the needs of your camper.